 Sec.
-7. In making the apportionment in the House of Representatives, the ratio of representation shall be ascertained by dividing the amount of the population of the State, exclusive of that comprehended within those counties which do not severally contain the one hundred and twentieth part of the population of the State by the number of Representatives, less the number assigned to such counties; and is ascertaining the number of the population of the State, aliens and Indians not taxed, shall not be included.
-To each county containing the said ratio and not Sec.
-25. The people have a right to assemble twice the said ratio, there shall be assigned one together to consult for their common good, to representative; to each county containing twice but not three times the said ratio, there shall be assigned two representatives, and so on progres-Sec.
-26. All men have a natural and unalien- sively, and then the remaining representatives
+7. In making the apportionment in the House of Representatives, the ratio of representation shall be ascertained by dividing the amount of the population of the State, exclusive of that comprehended within those counties which do comprehended within those counties which do not severally contain the one hundred and twentieth part of the population of the State by the number of Representatives, less the number assigned to such counties; and is ascertaining the number of the population of the State, aliens and Indians not taxed, shall not be included.
+To each county containing the said ratio and not twice the said ratio, there shall be assigned one representative; to each county containing twice representative; to each county containing twice but not three times the said ratio, there shall be assigned two representatives, and so on progressively, and then the remaining representatives shall be assigned severally to the counties havthe counties of Craven, Granville, Halifax and New Hanover shall elect three members each; the counties of Caswell, Chatham, Cumberland, Davidson, Duplin, Edgecombe, Franklin, Guilford, Iredell, Johnston, Mecklenburg, Nortnampton, Orange, Pitt, Randolph.
+Robeson, Rockingham, Rowan, Warren and Wayne shall elect two members each; the counties of Alamance, Alexander, Alleghany, Anson, Ashe, Beaufort, Bertie, Bladen, Brunswick, Buncombe, Burke, Cabarrus, Caldwell, Camden, Carteret, Catawba, Cherokee, Chowan, Clay, Cleveland, Columbus, Currituck, Davie, Forsyth, Gaston, Gates Green, Harnet, Henderson, Haywood, Hertford, Hyde, Jackson, Jones, Lenoir, Lincoln, Macon, Madison Martin, McDowell, Mitchell, Montgomery, Moore, Nash, Unslow, Pasquotank, Purquimans, Person, Polk, Richmond, Rutherford, Sampson, Stanley Stokes, Surry, Transylvania, Tyrrell, Union, Washington, Watauga, Wilkes, Wilson, Yadkin and Yancy shall elect one member each.

 Sec.
-8. Until the General assembly shall have made the apportionment as hereinbefore provi Sec.
-27. The people have a right to the privided, the House of Representatives shall be composed of members elected from the counties in the following manner, to wit:
+8. Until the General assembly shall have made the apportionment as hereinbefore provided, the House of Representatives shall be com-posed of members elected from the counties in the following manner, to wit: The county of Wake shall elect four members;